 We can start using logical reasoning, even critical thinking to troubleshoot our problems before making decisions.

-From such a reasoning we use our abilities to form objectives to benefit ourselves.
-Activities oriented around policies that enhance our situation in the form of a supposedly dream theory.
+From such reasoning, we use our abilities to form objectives to benefit ourselves.
+Activities oriented around policies that enhance our situation in the form of a supposed dream theory.

-This in essence is a form of therapy which involves process steps of reasoning that is ultimately put into practice.
+This in essence is a form of therapy that involves process steps of reasoning that is ultimately put into practice.